HarperDB/documentation/docs/technical-details/reference/resource.md

 Conceptually, a Resource class provides an interface for accessing, querying, modifying, and monitoring a set of entities or records.
 Instances of a Resource class can represent a single record or entity, or a collection of records, at a given point in time, that you can interact with through various methods or queries.
 Resource instances can represent an atomic transactional view of a resource and facilitate transactional interaction.
 A Resource instance holds the primary key/identifier, context information, and any pending updates to the record, so any instance methods can act on the record and have full access to this information to during execution.
 Therefore, there are distinct resource instances created for every record or query that is accessed, and the instance methods are used for interaction with the data.

 Resource classes also have static methods, which are generally the preferred way to externally interact with tables and resources.
 The static methods handle parsing paths and query strings, starting a transaction as necessary, performing access authorization checks (if required), creating a resource instance, and calling the instance methods.
 This general rule for how to interact with resources:
-* If you want to *act upon* a table or resource, querying or writing to it, then use the static methods.
+* If you want to *act upon* a table or resource, querying or writing to it, then use the static methods to initial access or write data.
 For example, you could use `MyTable.get(34)` to access the record with a primary key of `34`.
+  * You can subsequently use the instance methods on the returned resource instance to perform additional actions on the record.
 * If you want to *define custom behavior* for a table or resource (to control how a resource responds to queries/writes), then extend the class and override/define instance methods.

 The Resource API is heavily influenced by the REST/HTTP API, and the methods and properties of the Resource class are designed to map to and be used in a similar way to how you would interact with a RESTful API.

-The REST-based API might feel a little different from traditional Create-Read-Update-Delete (CRUD) APIs.
-Legacy CRUD APIs were typically designed with single-server interactions in mind, but semantics that attempt to guarantee no existing record or overwrite-only behavior require locks that don't scale well in distributed database, and centralizing writes around `put` calls provides much more scalable, simple, and consistent behavior in a distributed eventually consistent database.
+The REST-based API is a little different than traditional Create-Read-Update-Delete (CRUD) APIs that were designed with single-server interactions in mind, but semantics that attempt to guarantee no existing record or overwrite-only behavior require locks that don't scale well in distributed database.
+Centralizing writes around `put` calls provides much more scalable, simple, and consistent behavior in a distributed eventually consistent database.
 You can generally think of CRUD operations mapping to REST operations like this:
 * Read - `get`
 * Create with a known primary key - `put`
 * Create with a generated primary key - `post`/`create`